visgl/loaders.gl/docs/api-reference/core/write-file.md

-# File Utilities
+# writeFile

-> Needs update

-A set of file load and save utilities that (attempt to) work consistently across browser and node.
+A file save utilities that (attempts to) work consistently across browser and node.

 ## Usage